sigoa/Merlot/README.md

 ***

-Pour yourself a tasty Linux in just an hour (i.e. remaster a modified .ISO) with :
+Pour yourself a fresh Linux in just an hour (i.e. remaster a modified .ISO) with :

 ***